omerlevy/tau_amnlp/attention_exercise/README.md

 ```

 Use the notebook and the hyperparameters as specified by it to train your model, and plot loss and accuracy to validate convergence.
-When things are looking sharp, you can proceed to visualize the model's attention using the api provided as demonstrated
+When things are looking sharp, you can proceed to visualize the model's attention using the api provided as demonstrated.
-in the next cells.

 Can you notice anything that might be off?